with Napoleon Chagnon!

 - But already in the 1990s, Napoleon Chagnon was responding to anonymous, malicious criticisms, and beginning to lump those together with the civil critiques of Ferguson, Sahlins, and Wolf, casting all critique as “politically correct” and opposed to science.

-- Update December 2015: For a hot-off-the-presses tour-de-force rebuttal see History, explanation, and war among the Yanomami: A response to Chagnon’s Noble Savages by Brian Ferguson in Anthropological Theory.
+- Update December 2015: For a tour-de-force rebuttal see History, explanation, and war among the Yanomami: A response to Chagnon’s Noble Savages by Brian Ferguson in Anthropological Theory.

 Which is all to say that by the 1990s, the empirical, methodological, and theoretical challenges to Napoleon Chagnon had made him an outlier for anthropology.
 There were still skirmishes, to be sure, but they were side issues, not of major import for developing better ways to understand humanity.
 Napoleon Chagnon remained popular, but was irrelevant for anthropology.